Reporting to a funder

 You need to provide a breakdown of how you have spent the grant money.
 Some funders will want you to provide receipts to back this up.
 If there is anything significantly different between how you have spent the grant and how you said you would spend it, make sure you have explained this is the “Any changes to the original plan” section.

 Swimming lessons: £304

 Venue hire: £350

 It is great if you can include photos, quotes and other evidence with your report.
 It brightens it up and shows the funder how much your community really enjoyed the project.

 If you use photos make sure this is OK with the people who are in them.
-(For more information about this, see our information on Photo Consent).
+For more information about this, see our information on Taking photos at community events.

 Think about other visual things that could brighten up your report.
 For example, if children have done any artwork as part of the project, you could include that.
 If you have created a logo for your group, include that.
 If your project involved training people, you could include a copy of a certificate.

 Quotes are also a great way of showing how much the project meant to people.
 If you conduct a survey, include a question which asks people to say why the project is important to them, or why they come along to the group activities.
 You can then use these quotes in your report.
 If you haven’t done a survey, you could ask a few people from the group to tell you what the project meant to them, and write down what they say.

 If you can find some quotes which directly relate to the aims and benefits you have described, this is great.
 If not, just include any quotes which show that the project was important to people.